 Sandy Springs – An Occupational Tax Certificate is required for each business operating in Sandy Springs within 30 days of starting.

-Professional License – A variety of professionals in the state are regulated and need to register such as interior designers, accountants, home inspectors, landscapers, plumbers and many more.
-Additional information, fees and licensing for regulated professions are available from the Georgia Secretary of State.
+A variety of professionals in the state are regulated and need to register, such as interior designers, accountants, home inspectors, landscapers, plumbers, and many more.
+Additional information, fees, and licensing for regulated professions are available from the Georgia Secretary of State.

-These are a few of the most common business licenses, but there are way too many licenses and permits in Georgia for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are some of the most common business licenses, but there are far too many licenses and permit requirements for us to keep track of.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.